carlotagouveia/bigquery-etl/README.md

 # ETL Pipeline for Annual Movie Summary

-This project is an ETL (Extract, Transform, Load) pipeline that extracts movie data from a MySQL database, processes it to summarize annual movie statistics, and loads the transformed data into Google BigQuery.
+This ETL pipeline project extracts movie data from a MySQL database, processes it to summarize annual movie statistics, and loads the transformed data into Google BigQuery.

 ## Features
 - Extracts data from a **MySQL** database using **SQLAlchemy**.